-- Review the current Statement of Investment Objectives and Policy and the Statement of Fund Governance and recommend changes to the Board. - Review the annual investment plan prepared by the staff.
-As conditions warrant, revise the annual investment plan as the year progresses. - Monitor the monthly investment activity and review transactions as executed by the staff. - Review the overall performance return for the assets to determine whether it meets the benchmarks established by the Board. - Review various documents or lists prescribed in the Statement of Investment Objectives and Policy including, but not limited to, the broker evaluation, derivative exposure, proxy voting policy and real estate transactions. - Meet at least annually with the investment consultants for a general educational seminar on investment topics. - Report its activities and make recommendations to the full Board following each committee meeting.
+- Review and recommend approval of the Statement of Investment Objectives and Policy and the Statement of Fund Governance to the Board. - Review and recommend approval of the Annual Investment Plan prepared by the staff to the Board.
+As conditions warrant, revise and recommend changes to the Board of the Annual Investment Plan as the year progresses. - Review and recommend approval of the Asset-Liability Study to the Board. - Monitor the monthly Report from the Investment Department and review transactions as executed by the staff. - Review the overall performance return for the assets to determine whether it meets the benchmarks established by the Board. - Review various documents or lists prescribed in the Statement of Investment Objectives and Policy.
+Review and recommend changes to the Board where Board approval is required, including, but not limited to, the broker evaluation policy and the proxy voting policy. - Meet as needed, but no less than annually with the investment consultants for a general educational seminar on investment topics. - Report its activities and make recommendations to the full Board following each committee meeting.

-POLICY TITLE: STAFF COMPENSATION AND BENEFITS COMMITTEE CHARTER
+POLICY TITLE: LEGISLATIVE COMMITTEE CHARTER